nikita-jaya/gradebook/paper/paper.md

 # Acknowledgements

-The authors would like to thanks lain Carmichael, Calvin Carter, and Zach Turner for helpful ideas and discussions throughout the development of this project.
+The authors would like to thank lain Carmichael, Calvin Carter, and Zach Turner for helpful ideas and discussions throughout the development of this project.

 # References